aki-kb/calabrese_lab/braceros_airn_2023/README.md

 ## Hardware and Software Requirements
 Cluster requirements: <p />
-Our batch scripts were works with the SLURM resource management software.
+Our batch scripts are compatible with the SLURM resource management software.